 With mortgage rates at record lows, it’s a great time to buy an apartment in NYC.
 And if you’re a buyer who values convenience and flexibility, owning a condo in NYC is likely the best option for you.
-Here’s what you need to know about buying a condo in NYC.
+Here are the 12 steps to buying a condo in NYC.

 If you plan on financing, you should start looking at lenders and obtain a mortgage preapproval.
 The earlier you have this, the better.

 You’ll want someone to represent your interests when buying a condo in NYC, so you’ll want to hire an agent.
 While you may be able to start searching for and viewing apartments without an agent, you’ll definitely want to hire one before it’s time to make an offer.

 If you’re wary of agents that charge excessive broker fees, you can always work with an agent who offers a buyer commission rebate.
 Rebate agents have lots of experience and will cut you a check for around 2% of the purchase price.

 For most buyers, finding their dream home starts with searching NYC condos for sale online, but a real estate agent can also help you through the process by sending you listings that meet your search criteria.
 If you’re unfamiliar with the city or unsure of which neighborhood you want to live in, having a buyer’s agent helping from the get-go will be invaluable.

 The search process will typically involve a lot of in-person tours and open houses.
 Even in a Covid-19 world, it’s best to set foot inside a home to make sure it’s the right fit.
 After all, a virtual tour won’t always give you insight into if the condo feels right or if the upstairs neighbor is noisy.

 The next step in buying an apartment in NYC is preparing your offer.
 Before deciding how much to offer on the condo, ask your agent to perform a comparable market analysis.
 The CMA will compare the condo you’re interested in purchasing to similar apartments in the neighborhood.